 Personal information you give to your doctor is shared with insurance companies, pharmacies, researchers, and employers based on specific regulations.
 The privacy of your health records is protected by federal law (the Health Insurance Portability and Accountability Act, also known as HIPAA), which:

 Know your rights and exercise them.
-Here are some steps to take to ensure the accuracy and privacy of your medical information:
+Take steps to protect your health privacy:

-Register your objections to disclosures that you consider inappropriate.
-Contact the specific entity involved, state office, or the Department of Health and Human Services.
+- Report questions or concerns about medical privacy to the specific care provider, state office, or the Department of Health and Human Services.